Research

 1) Yang B*, Manifold B*, Han W*, DeSousa C, Zhu W, Streets A*, Titov DV*.
 SRS microscopy identifies inhibition of vitellogenesis as a mediator of lifespan extension by caloric restriction in C. elegans.

-Genetically-Encoded Tools for THE Manipulation of Metabolism
+Tools for Manipulation of Metabolism

 1) Ekvik AE, Kober MM, Titov DV.
 Genetically encoded tool for manipulation of ATP/ADP ratio in human cells.